alexcarchiar/Questions-Project-wsd/README.md

 This project was developed as the second project for the "Web Software Development" course.
 The project is built with Deno, a runtime for JavaScript.
 The application also has some HTML written in the .eta files.

 ## Getting started
 The application is deployed to this link: https://quizzone-wsd.herokuapp.com/.
-If you want to run the server locally, you'll need to download deno and a PostgreSQL database.
+If you want to run the server locally, you'll need to download deno and a PostgreSQL database. **The link does not work anymore**

 In order to make the application work, you'll need to create these tables in your database.
 ```sql